 Largo del Tritone

 The Largo del Tritone was created when the Traforo Umberto I (“Umberto I Tunnel”), connecting the Via del Tritone to the Via Nazionale, was constructed.
 The palaces lining this small square were designed by Arturo Pazzi.
-The Largo del Tritone can also boast Rome’s oldest traffic light (1925).
+The Largo del Tritone can also boast the city’s oldest traffic light (1925).

 Traforo Umberto I